sharing my love for philanthropy, cooking, and adventure

 Minneapolis Finds: Kowalski’s and More

 In Minneapolis, I had to check out Kowalski’s Grocery, a renowned local chain.
 It did not disappoint!
-The pizza was tasty, though a bit light on basil.
+The fish counter was impressive, the prepared foods section was next-level, and the pizza was tasty — though a bit light on basil.
 Definitely worth a visit if you’re in town.
-I also stopped by Goodwill to donate some camping gear I couldn’t take home—like a folding lounge chair.
+I also stopped by Goodwill to donate some camping gear I couldn’t take home — like a folding lounge chair that had served me well.

 Photos: Kowalkski’s in Minneapolis | Impressive Fish Counter!

-Finally, I was off to the airport and then to Chicago for an REI class on Backcountry Navigation and Map Reading.
+Finally, I was off to the airport and then to Chicago for an REI Backcountry Navigation and Map Reading class.
 Pro tip: Use TSA-approved locks for your luggage.
 I learned this the hard way when TSA had to cut off my lock due to my hastily purchased one not meeting their standards.
-Oh well!
+Oh well — lesson learned.

 Photo: Parting Shot—Oops, Lesson Learned!